Peyronie’s Surgery for Penile Curvature

 Peyronie’s surgery overview

-Peyronie’s disease surgery risks – read this paragraph!
+Peyronie’s surgery risks – read this paragraph!

 Martin K. Gelbard, MD, world-renown Peyronie’s disease expert states, “Unfortunately, surgery does not offer a cure for Peyronie’s disease.
 The scarring in men with deformity severe and persistent enough to warrant an operation represents an irreversible loss of connective tissue elasticity.
 Though surgical restoration of sexual function can be both effective and reliable, potential candidates need to understand the compromise inherent in this approach.”
-Compromise means that after surgery some degree of the old problem and limitation usually remains, and new problems (more scarring, reduced sensation or numbness, new bends, more pain) will occur in spite of the best effort of the Peyronie’s disease surgeon.
+Compromise means that after Peyronies surgery some degree of the old problem and limitation usually remains, and new problems (more scarring, reduced sensation or numbness, new bends, more pain) will occur in spite of the best skills and dedicated effort of the Peyronie’s disease surgeon.

 Every surgical procedure has risk; none are totally safe or foolproof.
 If you recall only one thing from this article, please keep in mind this: Peyronie’s disease surgery does not restore the penis to its former condition.
 Some surgery shortens the penis more than others.
 Some are more effective in straightening curvature.
 Every surgery carries the risk of less than perfect straightening.
 Excess scar formation can occur from the surgery.
 Lastly, surgical side-effects are possible resulting in loss of rigidity (hardness) or inability to maintain an erection (impotence), due to permanent surgical alteration of blood flow in the penis, pain greater than before surgery, as well as permanent loss of sensation that makes sexual pleasure a thing of the past.